Loved for Life is a collection of programs designed to keep pets in safe, loving homes, and out of shelters.

 For questions about the programs we offer, please email OUTREACH@MOHAWKHUMANE.ORG >>.

 Many pet-friendly apartments require proof of rabies vaccination and spay/neuter surgery.
 We can help if this is a financial burden.
 We offer low-cost rabies vaccination and microchipping for all members of the public and, for those who income qualify, core vaccinations and spay/neuter surgery at a reduced cost.

 Information regarding basic cat care from Cornell University >> and basic dog care from UC DaviS >>.
 These resources should be used as assistance for basic behavior or medical guidance for your pets during a move or change in household make-up.
 This should NOT but used in replacement for diagnostic care.

 If your pet’s behavior could be a barrier to securing safe and affordable housing, reach out to us via our behavior helpline.
-We offer free behavioral advice, and if needed, affordable personal and group training for dogs.
+We offer free behavioral advice, and if needed, affordable personal and group training classes for dogs.
 Fees are sliding scale based on your income qualifications.
 Your dog must be up-to-date on all of its vaccines to participate in dog training through MHHS.

 Moving can be stressful on both humans and pets.
 Pets may have behavior or medical challenges during a move due to stress.
 Below you will find helpful information regarding relocating with your pet and the top two issues we see when moving with dogs: crate training and separation anxiety.